-- Begin to knead the dough until it begins to stick together; this is about 15 turns of the dough; the finished product will be bumpy and lumpy; do not knead the dough until it is smooth or you will create too much gluten and the bread will be mushy
+- Place dough on work surface; Begin to knead the dough until it begins to stick together; this is about 15 turns of the dough; the finished product will be bumpy and lumpy; do not knead the dough until it is smooth or you will create too much gluten and the bread will be mushy

-- Form a 6" disc with the dough (about the size of a salad plate); using a knife, score an"X" on the top of the dough
+- Form a 6" disc or loaf with the dough (about the size of a salad plate); using a knife, score an"X" on the top of the dough with a sharp knife

-- Place dough on parchment lined baking dish and bake until the center temperature reaches 180ºF (40-50 minutes, depending upon your oven)
+- Place dough on parchment lined baking dish (don't oil the parchment paper) and bake at 400ºF uncovered, until the center temperature reaches 180ºF (40-50 minutes, depending upon your oven) (See Recipe Notes)